 And here are some things you’re probably wishing you could get but just aren’t a part of the free streaming experience:

-- Regular access to live pro and college sports (There’s no ESPN here.)
+- Regular access to live pro and college sports (No ESPN here.)

 - Popular TV shows that have your friends talking

 - New release movies that are fresh from the theater

 With those expectations in mind, I reviewed several free streaming services.
 I downloaded each of their products and consumed content via web, phone, tablet and television streaming devices.
-I took notes on content library, ease of sign-up, availability of apps, user interface and the volume of commercials you’ll endure.
+I took notes on the content library, ease of sign-up, availability of apps, user interface and the volume of commercials.

-In addition to this guide, I’d encourage you to visit the individual Team Clark reviews for these services (linked below) to ensure that you’re making the best choices for your household.
+In addition to this guide, I’d encourage you to visit the individual Team Clark reviews for these services (linked below) to ensure that you’re making the best choices for your needs.

 Best Free Streaming Services for Movies and TV